Minkov/pb-interactive-python/EN/02-Conditional-Statements/06-Series-of-Checks.md

 [slide]
 # Sequence of If-Else Conditions
-Sometimes we need to do a sequence of conditions before we decide what actions our program will execute
+Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.

-In such cases, we can apply the construction if-else if ... -else in series
+In such cases, we can apply the construction if-else if ... -else in series.

 For this purpose, we use the following format:
 ```python